DoctorDragon/l4d2-tourney-rules/rules.md

 controlled is not allowed.

 ######5.9.4 Spectating
-Players may spectate if and only if they have unintentionally become stuck in a clip brush or other entity and cannot move.
+Players may not spectate during a live game, regardless of circumstances.
+The **!stuck** feature must be used to unstick yourself.
+If it doesn't help, the player must rejoin the server ***without prior spectating***.

-The minimum penalty for abuse of the spectate command will be a zero score for the round.
-The maximum penalty for repeated or severe infractions will be a forfeit loss of the match.
+The minimum penalty for a one-time use of the spectate command will be 100 pts.
+The maximum penalty for abused, repeated or severe infractions will be a forfeit loss of the match.

 #####5.10 Glitches

-######5.10.1 Rescue vehicles
-In the event of a finale rescue vehicle glitch (most common on Swamp Fever, but also possible on Dark Carnival and Hard Rain) the half will be replayed following a restart round.
-If necessary the final scores will be calculated manually.

-######5.10.2 Unclearable survivors
+######5.10.1 Unclearable survivors
 If a pinned survivor is unclearable after an infected player gains control of the tank, either team can request that the round be replayed.
 If requested, the tournament directors may review demos and